 Doctors often don’t know why someone has this condition.
 It can happen because of overuse, a direct blow to the thumb, repetitive grasping, and certain inflammatory conditions such as rheumatoid arthritis.
 Gardening, racquet sports, and some workplace tasks may make it worse.

-Who Gets de Quervain's Disease?
+Who Gets It?

-The test most frequently used to diagnose de Quervain's disease is the Finkelstein test.
+You’ll probably get the “Finkelstein test.”
 Your doctor will ask you to make a fist with your thumb placed in your palm.
 When the wrist is bent toward the outside, the swollen tendons are pulled through the tight space and stretched.
 If this movement is painful, you may have de Quervain's disease.